 But turns out, despite all the mysterious secrecy, creating herbal liqueurs and fortified wines is really simple.
 In fact, our ancestors have been doing it since the beginning of time.
 From the ancient Egyptians to medieval monks, it all boils down to three basic steps: 1) harvest the seasonal bitter, aromatic and medicinal plants growing in your region 2) infuse them in hard alcohol and/or wine (to extract their flavours and medicinal components) 3) sweeten the final brew with syrup or honey.

 So where to begin?
 Well, with the season of course.
 And for our Eat Together Aperitif that meant the glorious profusion of high summer.
-From fields to seashores, I harvested the aromatic plants that grew in abundance in the August sun: frothy anise-scented wild fennel, carroty Queen Anne’s Lace, resinous bitter Yarrow, savory woodsy Coastal Mugwort and magical wild Blue Vervain.
+From fields to seashores, I harvested the aromatic plants that grew in abundance in the August sun: frothy anise-scented wild fennel, carroty Queen Anne’s Lace, resinous bitter Yarrow, savoury woodsy Coastal Mugwort and magical wild Blue Vervain.

 From the garden, I picked Calendula, Lovage, Rose, Lemonbalm, Mint and a generous sprig of Wormwood (the signature bitter of Vermouth).

 These herbs and plants are renowned for their digestive supportive, inflammation soothing, and immunity boosting powers.
 Aromatics like Fennel and bitters like Wormwood support the liver and digestive organs, while others like Rose, Mint, Lemonbalm, cool and revitalize our nervous systems.
 And plunged in their vodka bath, they were all, oh so beautiful to behold.

 After tasting my results (which still needed a little work) I got to work on perfecting the drink that would be served on the “big night”.
 The first challenge was the ‘bittersweet’ – finding just the right balance of sweet top notes (Wild Fennel, Queen Anne Lace, and Spearmint) and deep bitters (Yarrow and Wormwood).